bogdanparcalab/AppDREST/README.rst

 Introduction
 ------------

-AppDynamicsREST is a library that provides a clean Python interface to the REST API of an AppDynamics controller.
+AppDREST is a library that provides a clean Python interface to the REST API of an AppDynamics controller.

-AppDynamicsREST is developed using Python 2.7.6 on Mac OSX.
-It is known to work on most Linux distributions and on Windows, with your choice of Python 2.6, 2.7, 3.3, or 3.4.
+AppDREST is developed using Python 3.7.2 on Windows 10.
+It is known to work on most Linux distributions and on Windows, with your choice of Python 2.6, 2.7, 3.3, 3.4 or 3.7.

 Installation